Curious about how to do Bhramari Pranayama or humming bee breathing in Yoga? We outline the steps, variations, and benefits of Bhramari.

 2. Improves the functioning of the lungs

 A study published in the International Journal of Yoga linked the regular practice of Bhramari pranayama (with AUM chanting) to an increase in lung volume and breathing efficiency.
-It also states that this pranayama (or any deep breathing exercise) improves lung health and quality of life.
+It also states that bee breathing improves lung health and quality of life.

 3. Clears nasal passages and alleviates Sinusitis symptoms